egch/1Z0-829-preparation/docs/ch7.md

 [Inherit two default methods with the same signature](../src/main/java/org/enricogiurin/ocp17/book/ch7/interfaces/defaultmethods/InheritTwoDefaultMethods.java)

 ## Sealed
+A sealed class requires at least one subclass to extend.
 ### Same file
 The permits clause is optional if the subclass is nested or declared in the same file.